Pros and cons of predictive policing

 2. Issues About Accuracy

 Some studies have investigated the effects of malpractices in predictive policing.
-For example, K. Lum and W. Isaac explored what would happen if a system is trained using biased data.
+K. Lum and W. Isaac explored what would happen if a system is trained using biased data.
 The results magnified the biases committed by law enforces through conventional processes, thus increasing further disproportionate policing, especially in historically over-policed communities.

 3. Leaning Toward Discrimination